Faster Algorithms for Growing Prioritized Disks and Rectangles: A simple quadratic algorithm

-\begin{theorem} Algorithm~\ref{alg:first} computes the elimination order of a set of prioritized disks in $O(n^2)$ time.
+\begin{theorem} Algorithm~\ref{alg:first} computes the elimination order of a set of prioritized disks in $O(n^2)$ time and $O(n)$ space.
 It generalizes to growing objects of any shape in $\IR^d$ such that the touching time of any pair of them can be computed in $O(d)$ steps, with running time $O(dn^2)$. \end{theorem}

 \begin{proof} The correctness follows directly from Lemma~\ref{lem:quadratic}.
-The running time analysis is straightforward.
+The running time and space analysis is straightforward.
 Lemma~\ref{lem:quadratic} is purely combinatorial and requires only that the times $t(i,j)$ are well defined.
-Thus, Algorithm~\ref{alg:first} can be generalized to balls and rectangles in $\IR^d$ by using an appropriate subroutine for computing $t(i,j)$.
-This subroutine takes $O(d)$ steps. \end{proof}
+Thus, Algorithm~\ref{alg:first} can be generalized by using an appropriate $O(d)$-time subroutine for computing $t(i,j)$.
+Then, the claim is immediate. \end{proof}

+In particular, Theorem~\ref{thm:first} shows that the elimination order for $d$-dimensional balls or rectangles can be computed in $O(dn^2)$ time, for any $d \geq 1$.